DSCI-310/lmknn.metrics/README.md

     # Retrieve second element from list
     get_list_item(my_list, 2)

-create_model_prediction: Creating a prediction model using a trained model fit and a test dataset.
+`create_model_prediction`: Creating a prediction model using a trained model fit and a test dataset.

     # Load data